sunny-potato/digital_album/README.md

 ##

-1. relative url vs absolute url
+1. relative url vs absolute url when <Link> is used in React

 - relative link : without "/"
 - absolute link : with "/"

+2. URL parameters vs Query strings

+- url parameters : be part of url, given by client, ":" -> ex) /example/:id
+- query strings : used for filtering, "?" -> ex) /example?id={userId}